acceleratedscience/omgui-frontend/readme/file-formats.md

 # File Formats

-On top of supporting common molecular file formats like `mol`, `sdf` and `smi` for small molecules as well as `cif` and `pdb` for macromolecules, we use our own data structures that are used internally by OpenAD.
+On top of supporting common molecular file formats like `mol`, `sdf` and `smi` for small molecules as well as `cif` and `pdb` for macromolecules, we use our own data structures that are used internally by OMGUI.

 -   **`smol.json`** - Small molecule data
 -   **`mmol.json`** - Macromolecule data (at this time only PDB/CIF format supported)
 -   **`molset.json`** - A set of small molecules or macromolecules

 > [!CAUTION]
 > Our molecule file formats are in beta.
-We are working on a more advanced and established data structure, which will eventually replace the data strcutured listed below.
-Please keep this in mind when integrating OpenAD into your workflow.
+We may implement a more advanced and established data structure down the line, which could replace the data strcutured listed below.
+Please keep this in mind when integrating OMGUI into your workflow.

 <br>